BlogsClay Pricing Changes: 15K Action Limits, Higher Costs, and Agency Risk

 Is It Time to Find a New Foundation?

 In practice, these changes make Clay less attractive for the teams that relied on it most.
-By making complex orchestration prohibitively expensive and unpredictable, the model now seems more aligned with simpler use cases and marketplace-driven usage.
-This may improve their short-term unit economics, but it erodes the trust of the community that championed their platform.
+By separately metering orchestration and marketplace data, the model changes costs for teams running complex workflows, particularly those using external APIs.
+The change may alter how agencies evaluate Clay's pricing, particularly when comparing BYOK orchestration with marketplace-data usage.
 For agencies and operators who need predictable costs, this is a good time to seriously evaluate alternatives.

 Frequently Asked Questions